 Making the dough

-Crack eggs into a cup and add oil.
+1. Crack eggs into a bowl and add oil.

-Add cold water to eggs so that the total weight is 260 g (2 eggs should take up approximately 100 g).
+2. Add cold water to eggs and oil so that the total weight is 300g (2 eggs should take up approximately 100g + 10g for oil).

-Sift flour into a separate bowl and make a hole in the center.
-Pour egg mixture into the center.
+3. Place sifted flour into a separate bowl and make a hole in the center.
+Pour egg mixture in.

-Mix the dough with a mixer for 10 minutes using dough hook.
-If the dough doesn't come together well, add one more tablespoon of water.
+4. Mix the dough with a mixer for 10 minutes using dough hooks.

-When all the wet ingredients are mixed in and the dough forms a ball, place it on the table with the leftover flour.
+5. When all the wet ingredients are mixed in and the dough forms a ball, place it on the table dusted with flour.

 Making the filling

-Cut a stripe of dough and roll it into a cylinder approximately 2 cm (1 inch) in diameter.
+1. Cut a strip of dough and roll it into a cylinder approximately 2 cm (1 inch) in diameter.
 Tip: keep the rest of the dough covered to prevent it from drying.

-Cut up the cylinder into 1 cm (0,5 inch) pieces and place it on the table dusted with flour.
+2. Cut the cylinder into 2 cm (1 inch) pieces and place them on the table dusted with flour in front of you.

-Hold the round in your left hand and place a tea spoon of filling with your right hand on the lower part of the round.
-Remove any excess filling.
+4. Hold the round in your left hand (shake off any execess flour) and place a teaspoon of filling in the center.

-Fill a cooking pan with water and bring it to boil.
+1. Fill a pan with water and bring it to boil.

-Add salt (1 tsp of salt for each 1 liter of water)
+2. Add salt (1 tsp of salt for each 1 liter of water).

-Place desired amount of pelmeni into a pan.
-Tip: don’t give in to temptation of placing a lot at once.
+3. Place desired amount of pelmeni into boiling water (about 10-12 per person).
+Don’t be tempted to put a lot at once.
 Keep it down to 25 pieces at a time.
+Immediately mix them with a slotted spoon to make sure they are not stuck to the bottom.
 After you add pelmeni to boiling water, the water will cool down and you will need to wait for it to boil again.